Algebraic Semantics for Relative Truth, Awareness, and Possibility: Introduction

 \section{Introduction}

-In many logical settings, it is desirable that truth and validity are not defined globally, but relative to some local domain.
-For example, one may not want to discuss the properties of objects when they do not exist, or the necessity, knowledge, or obligation of statements when they are not defined.
-However, we may still want the logic to behave in a classical manor when examined locally, that is, when fixing the domain.
-This relative definition of truth has become commonplace in the epistemic formalization of (un)awareness, where an agent's reasoning is restricted by her awareness but is otherwise rational.
+In many applications of logic, it is desirable that truth (and validity) is not defined globally, but relative to some local domain.
+Nonetheless, we may still want the logic to behave in a classical manor when examined locally, that is, when fixing the domain.
+For example: